 Arguably the most rewarding card in terms of benefits, the American Express Canadian Platinum Card is in a league of it’s own.
 Earning potential is reasonable, at 1.25 points for every $1 spent, along with a 60,000 membership reward point welcome bonus.
 Cardmembers also receive a $200 annual travel credit each calendar year, meaning the first year of membership comes with $400 in credit ($200 on activation and $200 the following January), making the $699 annual fee a bit more palatable.
 Also included is access to The Fine Hotels and Resorts program, industry leading insurance coverage, elite status in participating hotel loyalty programs, and airport lounge access worldwide.
 My favourite feature of any American Express card in Canada is the referral program.
 On this particular card, you can earn 15,000 bonus membership reward points for each approved referral, up to 225,000 points per year.
 Click here for a full review of The American Express Canadian Platinum Card!

 This is a card every Canadian should have, regardless of travel goals.
-With first year free, a 30,000 Membership Reward point welcome bonus, and comprehensive insurance coverage, there really is something for everyone.
+With a 30,000 Membership Reward point welcome bonus and comprehensive insurance coverage, there really is something for everyone.
 Membership Reward points are extremely valuable for Canadian travellers, as they can be easily transferred to Aeroplan or British Airways Executive Club at a 1:1 ratio.
 For those who require more flexibility, points can also be used as a fixed value redemption ($0.01 per point) towards any travel purchase charged to the card.
-This Gold Rewards card is also eligible for referral bonuses, with 5,000 Membership Reward points for every approved referral, up to 75,000 points per year.
 Check out my comprehensive review of The American Express Gold Rewards card to find out more!